Methods for Inclusion: Project FAQ

 What is the purpose of the interview study?

 The interview study is a key part of the overall project to help us understand the realities of implementing inclusive forms of public engagement in AI/ML development.
-We are interested in hearing not only from AI/ML developers and responsible AI researchers who have tried different participatory or inclusive approaches, but also community advocates.
+We are interested in hearing not only from AI/ML developers, responsible AI researchers, and UX researchers who have tried different participatory or inclusive approaches, but also community advocates.
 We want to make sure that community advocates – meaning, folks who work directly with communities who are impacted by the deployment or use of AI/ML systems – also provide their perspectives as to why people who don’t typically think about or work on AI/ML systems would and wouldn’t want to work with AI/ML developers.

 What are the different phases of the larger project?